nl231/edx-platform/docs/en_us/edxml/source/xml-reference/course-sequential-xml-file.rst

 You ceate a course sequential XML file in the ``sequential`` directory for each subsection in your course.

-The name of the sequential file must match the value of the @url_name attribute of ``sequential`` element in the chapter XML file.
+The name of the sequential file must match the value of the @url_name attribute of the ``sequential`` element in the chapter XML file.

 For example, if the chapter file contains: